LaunchCodeEducation/liftoff/docs/_sources/modules/git/git-workflow.rst.txt

    3. Find and click on a team member that you want to assign to review the PR.

       * You can assign multiple people, but you only need one.
-      * The assignee will be notified by Github, but it's also a good idea to remind them directly that they need to review the PR.
+      * The assignee will be notified by GitHub, but it's also a good idea to remind them directly that they need to review the PR.

    .. figure:: figures/assign-pr.png
       :alt: Pull request with assignee selected.